Monopole Floer homology for codimension-3 Riemannian foliation: Compactness of moduli space

 is an isomorphism, where $\Pi^-_L$ is the spectral projection with kernel $H^+_L$.
-Let $K$ denote the kernel of $Q_{\gamma_\mfa}$, the domain can be decomposed as $C\oplus K$, we rewrite the above operator as
+Let $K$ denote the kernel of $Q_{\gamma_\mfa}$, the domain can be decomposed as $C\oplus K$.
+We rewrite the above operator as

 The isomorphism of two components on diagonal implies that the matrix is an invertible operator.
-Thus, we have verified abstract hypothesis \cite[Hypothesis 18.3.1]{KM}.
-By the definition of tame perturbation, the abstract hypothesis \cite[Hypothesis 18.3.3]{KM} follows.
-Setting $\mathcal K=\mathcal K^+\oplus \mathcal K^-$, we get that there is an $\eta_1>0$ and the maps from the $B_{\eta_1}(\mathcal K)$ to the slices parameterizing the subsets of the set of solutions, i.e.
+Thus, we verified the abstract hypothesis \cite[Hypothesis 18.3.1]{KM}.
+By the definition of the tame perturbation, the abstract hypothesis \cite[Hypothesis 18.3.3]{KM} follows.
+Setting $\mathcal K=\mathcal K^+\oplus \mathcal K^-$, there is an $ \eta_1 > 0$ and two maps from the $B_{\eta_1}(\mathcal K)$ to the slices parameterizing the subsets of the set of solutions, i.e.

+for some positive number $\eta_1>0$.
 By the parallel arguments of the proof of \cite[Theorem 18.2.1]{KM}, one has the proposition below.